Order (distinction): History

 While these chivalric orders were "societies, fellowships and colleges of knights", founded by the Holy See or European monarchs in imitation of the military orders of the Crusades, granting membership in such societies gradually developed into an honour that could be bestowed in recognition of service or to ensure the loyalty of a certain clientele.
-Some of modern Europe's highest honours, such as the Order of the Golden Fleece, England's Order of the Garter, Denmark's Order of the Elephant and Scotland's Order of the Thistle, were created during that era.
+Some of modern Europe's highest honours, such as the Order of the Golden Fleece (established 1430), England's Order of the Garter (1348), Denmark's Order of the Elephant (1693) and Scotland's Order of the Thistle (1687), were created during that era.
 They were essentially courtly in nature, characterised by close personal relations between the orders' members and the orders' sovereign.

+In the contemporary era, 96% of the world's states – 196 out of a sample of 204 polities, which includes sovereignty-claiming entities like Abkhazia – were found to use Orders to bestow them upon their own citizens and, as a diplomatic tool, upon foreigners.
+In total, 133 states even regulate the use of Orders in their constitutions.
+Only Switzerland, Micronesia, Libya, the Marshall Islands, Nauru, Palau, and the Seychelles do not seem to confer official civil orders of merit.